prajogt/canadian_salmon_spawn/README.md

 - `other/sketches` contains the sketches of the dataset and figure we want to represent in our paper.

+- `other/datasheets` contains the datasheets for both the datasets that were used in our paper.

 - `output/data` contains the cleaned data which is ready to be processed into the models.

 - `output/models` contains the two models generated from the dataset.